Frequently Asked Questions

 • If this process takes years, will the market analysis remain accurate by the time construction begins?

-If the Port decides to move forward with infrastructure improvements that would support the introduction of air service and / or air cargo, continuous effort would be needed throughout design and construction to market to specific airlines and / or cargo carriers.
-This would include refreshing market data, monitoring industry changes and market conditions, and meeting with airlines and cargo operators to present our business case and explore interest.
+If the Port decides to move forward with infrastructure improvements that would support the introduction of air service, continuous effort would be needed throughout design and construction to market to specific airlines.
+This would include refreshing market data, monitoring industry changes and market conditions, and meeting with airlines to present our business case and explore interest.

 • Would expanding airport service require Highway 3 to be expanded?

 It is too early to say.
-This first phase of study will provide a high-level estimate of vehicle trips generated by the potential market opportunities for either service type.
-However, a detailed traffic analysis and study of road infrastructure improvements would be part of subsequent phases of study.
+Phase 2 of the study will include a detailed traffic analysis and begin to investigate potential road infrastructure improvements..
 Any changes to Highway 3 or other nearby roads must also be planned and coordinated with local jurisdictions and the Washington State Department of Transportation.

 • Would expanding airport service require building a new, or longer, runway?

-It is too early to say.
-One of the goals of the study is understanding what type of commercial passenger or cargo service is feasible with the airport in its current condition, and what additional opportunities could become available with infrastructure improvements.
-Later phases of the study, if the Commission decides to move beyond the first phase, would look more closely at the cost, timeline, and expected return on investment from making significant changes to the airport.
+It is too early to say whether the existing runway should be extended.
+One of the goals of the study is understanding what types of commercial passenger aircraft are feasible with the airport in its current condition, and what additional opportunities could become available with infrastructure improvements.
+Phase 2 of the study will also look more closely at the cost, timeline, and expected return on investment from making significant changes to the airport.
+Building a completely new runway is not within the scope of this feasibility study.

-We are not conducting a noise analysis during the first phase of study, although we can compare industry standards for Bremerton National Airport’s current range of aircraft to the standards for the types of aircraft that might operate if commercial passenger or cargo service was introduced.
-More substantial review of these environmental questions will be included in future phases of study, should the Commission decide to pursue them.
+During Phase 1, we compared industry standards for Bremerton National Airport’s current range of aircraft to the standards for the types of aircraft that might operate if commercial passenger or cargo service was introduced.
+You can review those findings in the presentation recorded here.
+A more substantial noise impacts analysis will be included in Phase 2.
+Further review of these environmental questions will be included in future phases of study, should the Commission decide to pursue them.